• Home

 Instructions

-• In a large bowl, combine the gluten free flour, baking soda and salt.
+• In a large bowl, combine the 1 ¾ cups gluten free flour, 1 teaspoon baking soda and ½ teaspoon kosher salt.

-• In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the softened butter or vegan baking stick and the dark brown sugar until soft and creamy.
+• In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the ½ cup unsalted butter and the 1 ¼ cups dark brown sugar until soft and creamy.
 About 2-3 minutes.

 • With the mixer on low speed, beat in the cornstarch water mixture.
-Then beat in the vanilla, molasses and milk of choice.
-The mixture might look slightly chunky and that’s ok.
+Then beat in the 1 teaspoon pure vanilla extract, 1 tablespoon unsulphured molasses and the ¼ cup of milk.
+The mixture might look slightly chunky and that’s normal.

 • Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.